strangelove-ventures/web3-mcp/README.md

 - "Show me the pool information for BTC.BTC"
 - "Get a swap quote for 0.1 BTC.BTC to ETH.ETH"

+### XRP Ledger Operations (when ENABLE_RIPPLE_TOOLS=true)
+- "What's the XRP balance of rPT1Sjq2YGrBMTttX4GZHjKu9dyfzbpAYe?"
+- "Show me the transaction history for rPT1Sjq2YGrBMTttX4GZHjKu9dyfzbpAYe"
+- "Is rPT1Sjq2YGrBMTttX4GZHjKu9dyfzbpAYe a valid XRP address?"
+- "Send 10 XRP to rPT1Sjq2YGrBMTttX4GZHjKu9dyfzbpAYe"
+- "What's the current XRP Ledger information?"
+- "Show me token balances for rPT1Sjq2YGrBMTttX4GZHjKu9dyfzbpAYe"
+- "Create a trustline for USD with issuer rPT1Sjq2YGrBMTttX4GZHjKu9dyfzbpAYe with a limit of 1000"

 ## Security Notes

 1. **Environment Variables**: All private keys are stored in the .env file and never exposed in the conversation history